altmann/FluentResults/README.md

 ### Metadata

-It is possible to add metadata to error or success objects.
+It is possible to add metadata to Error or Success objects.

+One way doing that is to call the method `WithMetadata(...)` directly at the creation of the result object.

     var result1 = Result.Fail(new Error("Error 1")
                               .WithMetadata("metadata name", "metadata value"));

     var result2 = Result.Ok()
                         .WithSuccess(new Success("Success 1")
                                      .WithMetadata("metadata name", "metadata value"));

+Another way is to call WithMetadata in constructor of the Error or Success class.

+    public class DomainError : Error
+    {
+        public DomainError(string message)
+            : base(message)
+        {
+            WithMetadata("ErrorCode", "12");
+        }
+    }

 ### Merging